egoxiv/pillars-of-civilization/README.md

 ##Paths

 #### Military
 The military path will give your civilization a strong military.
-Your units do more damage and you will start off with double the units.
+Your units do more damage and you will start off with extra the units.

 #### Economic
 The Economic path will generate more gold for your civilization.
 You will make more gold per turn and start off with double the gold.